attrill20/attrill20/README.md

 I'm a Full-Stack Developer from Brighton
 ------------------------------

-* 🌍  I'm a former geography teacher, my transferrable skills are problem solving, breaking down information and collaboration!
+* 🌍  I'm a former geography teacher, my transferrable skills are breaking down information, problem solving and collaboration
 * 💻  I'm currently studying on Bootcamp 14 with The School of Code
 * 🧠  Currently learning: React, Node.js and REST APIs
 * 👨‍💻  Working on projects: FPL Fixture Difficulty Generator